dashxhq/dashx-js/packages/react-native/README.md

 - `Application Backgrounded` with `session_length` in data.
 - `Application Crashed` with `exception` in data.

-`trackScreenViews` when enabled will send this event whenever a screen/activity is viewed.
+`trackScreenViews` when enabled will send this event whenever a screen/activity is viewed:

 - `Screen Viewed` with `activity_name` in data.